 We are living in the Dark Ages of heath, where we are surrounded by thousands of contagious viruses, bacteria and other pathogens in the environment that would like use our bodies as their long-term home.
 Once these microbes have insinuated themselves into our metabolisms, they frequently remain there for life, where they can slowly (or sometimes rapidly) degrade our physical and mental health.
 Most of the time this health degradation is subtle and sub-clinical.
-You may not realize it, but even in a “healthy” individual, pathogens living in their body’s tissues will subtly reduce that person’s mental and physical faculties, so that they will never reach their complete genetic potential.
+Even in a “healthy” individual, pathogens living in their body’s tissues will likely subtly reduce that person’s mental and physical faculties, so that they will never reach their complete genetic potential.
 Other times, the health damage wreaked by these pathogens is overt and severe, precipitating a clinical disease, much suffering, and often an early death.

-Pathogenic microbes are extremely common in people: Epstein Barr virus is found in around 95% of adults, HHV-6 virus in over 90%, Coxsackie B virus in 55% of adults, cytomegalovirus in 50% of adults, and parvovirus B19 in 50% of adults.
-Most of these, once caught, cannot be eliminated.
+Pathogenic microbes are extremely common in people: Epstein Barr virus is found in around 95% of adults, 1 HHV-6 virus in over 90%, Chlamydia pneumoniae in 74% of adults, 1 Coxsackie B virus in 55% of adults, 1 cytomegalovirus in 58% of adults, 1 and parvovirus B19 in 61% of adults.
+1 Most of these, once caught, cannot be eliminated, just controlled by the immune system.
 Our bodies are considerably overburdened with persistent viruses which often alter our physiology.

 Medical research is discovering that more and more physical and mental disorders, from mild to serious, are linked to chronic low-level infections in the body tissues.
 It may turn out that the majority of non-genetic diseases are caused by infectious microbes.

 It is often not just the microbe itself that damages the body, but also the indirect effects of the microbial infection — indirect effects such as the biochemical changes elicited by the chronic inflammatory immune response against the microbe, the immune system malfunction caused by microbes deliberately disrupting our immune response (immune evasion, as this is called), and the autoimmune inflammation that is often triggered by microbes.
-Autoimmune inflammation (which is our own immune system mistakenly attacking part of our body) can damage and destroy various cells and structures within the body, leading to disease.
+Autoimmune inflammation (which is where the immune system mistakenly attacks our own body) can damage and destroy various cells and structures within the body, leading to disease.

 We are beginning to appreciate that the human body does not lapse into disease on its own, but rather, the body only tends develop disease when compromised by pathogenic microbes (and of course environmental toxins).